sparkflows/fire-tools/kubernetes/README.md

 * admin/admin
 * test/test

 You may change these usernames and passwords in Sparkflows.
+You can also add new users.

 ## Step 5 : Update/Upgrade Sparkflows